trhacknon/trhacknon.github.io/_posts/2019-6-1-Mixed-Assemblies.md

 ### Getting Visual Studios to Cooperate

+You don't have to do this anymore.
+I figured out the correct way you're supposed to do this. :-P

+In the New Project dialog, under Installed Templates, select "Visual C++" > "CLR", and then either the Console Application template for EXEs or the Class Library template for DLLs.

+* Notes on how to designate a file as not /clr.
+* Change Precompiled Headers to Create rather than Yes.

 It takes a bit of convincing to get Visual Studios to use C++/CLI.
 Just inserting the code above into a project will result in compiler errors.
 As such, follow the guide below to ensure that your project can compile: